jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_paginators.rst

 Asynchronous Pagination
 -----------------------

-You can iterate over the results of a Paginator asynchronously by providing a callback for the ``each()`` method of an ``Aws\ResultPaginator``.
-The callback is invoked for each value that is yielded by the Paginator.
+You can iterate over the results of a paginator asynchronously by providing a callback for the ``each()`` method of an ``Aws\ResultPaginator``.
+The callback is invoked for each value that is yielded by the paginator.

 .. code-block:: php